Greece Moments Greece Moments

 Free parking in Mykonos Town

-Arrival by bus or taxi
+Getting there by bus or taxi

 mykonos stadt busbahnhof haltestelle

-Mykonos Bus Station at the Old Port
+Mykonos bus station at the Old Port

 ➲ To the transfer service for the island*

-#2 Walking tour of Little Venice
+#2 Walking Tour of Little Venice

 uferpromenade mykonos old town chora